1 Day Itinerary in Tokyo: AKIHABARA

 It’s really fun just to be in Akihabara.
 By waking down on the street, you will meet hundreds of things to amaze you.
 Akihabara is known for the Otaku (geek) culture and there are thousands of shops dealing with related stuff such as gaming, anime, manga and many other (might look extremely weird to some of us!).
 So entering in some of Otaku shops could be a great entertainments for you!

-Also Akihabara is home to amateur idols and cosplayers, which strongly related to today’s “Maid Cafe” in Akihabara.
-There are numbers of Maid Cafes in the area and it’s worth visiting for another weird experience!
+Also Akihabara is home to amateur idols and cosplayers which is related to the iconic maid cafe culture in Akihabara.
+There are numbers of maid cafes in the area and it’s worth visiting for another weird experience!

 Maid Cafes: 5 Best Maid Cafes in Akihabara